 Holly Ringland grew up wild and barefoot in her mother's tropical garden in Australia.
-When she was nine years old, her family lived in a camper van for two years in North America, travelling from one national park to another, an experience that sparked Holly's lifelong interest in cultures and stories.
+When she was nine years old, her family lived in a camper van for two years in North America, traveling from one national park to another, an experience that sparked her lifelong interest in cultures and stories.
 In her twenties, Holly worked for four years in a remote Indigenous community in the central Australian desert.
-In 2009 she moved to England where she obtained a MA in Creative Writing from the University of Manchester.
-Holly has taught creative writing at Lancaster University, and to women in prison.
-Her essays and short fiction have been published in various anthologies and literary journals including TEXT Journal, the Griffith Review and UWAP’s Desert Writing anthology.
-She now lives between the UK and Australia.
-The Lost Flowers of Alice Hart is her first novel and will be published by Anansi in March 2019.
+In 2009 she moved to England, where she obtained an MA in creative writing from the University of Manchester.
+She has taught creative writing at Lancaster University and to women in prison.
+Her essays and short fiction have been published in various anthologies and literary journals, including TEXT Journal, the Griffith Review and UWAP’s Desert Writing anthology.
+She now lives in the UK and Australia.
+The Lost Flowers of Alice Hart, her first novel, will be published by Anansi in March 2019.

 Leslie Carol Roberts is an author, journalist, and essayist.
-She is the author of The Entire Earth and Sky: Views on Antarctica and is Professor and Chair of the MFA Writing Program at California College of the Arts in San Francisco, California.
-As a journalist and essayist, Roberts has been widely published in newspapers in the US and abroad, including The Sydney Morning Herald, The Bangkok Nation, The Baltimore Sun, The Christian Science Monitor, and Forbes FYI, among many others.
-Her upcoming Here is Where I Walk will be published by the University of Nevada Press in April 2019.
+She is the author of The Entire Earth and Sky: Views on Antarctica and is professor and chair of the MFA writing program at California College of the Arts in San Francisco.
+As a journalist and essayist, Roberts has been widely published in newspapers in the US and abroad, including the Sydney Morning Herald, the Bangkok Nation, the Baltimore Sun, the Christian Science Monitor, and Forbes FYI, among many others.
+Her upcoming Here Is Where I Walk will be published by the University of Nevada Press in April 2019.